Grant Brebner: Betting controversy

 In December 2008, Brebner was fined A$5,000 and banned for four matches after betting on Victory to lose an AFC Champions League match against Chonburi.
 Brebner, who won under $550 in the bet, was not part of the squad.
 Craig Moore and Kevin Muscat were also fined after betting on matches not involving their own clubs.
 Brebner had previously confessed to being a gambling addict, losing more than £100,000, and received professional help for his addiction.

 Moreland Zebras

 On 3 July 2012, Brebner joined Victorian Premier League side Moreland Zebras.
 He made six appearances for the club before retiring from professional football by the end of the year.

 International career

 Between 1997 and 1999, Brebner represented the Scotland U21 side.
-He made his debut for Scotland U21, in a 2–0 lost against Colombia U21 on 26 May 1997.
+He made his debut for Scotland U21, in a 2–0 loss against Colombia U21 on 26 May 1997.
 Brebner scored his first goal for Scotland U21, in a 1–1 draw against Portugal U21 on 31 May 1997.
 Throughout 1998, he began to captain Scotland U21 in a number of matches.
 He went on to make seventeen appearances and scoring once for the Scotland U21 side.